 Adorno extends his argument into thinking about the way in which art might challenge the Culture Industry in certain ways, but this article will not.
 Simply, this article serves to make the point that the ‘(Football) Culture Industry’ might be beguiling us, making us disillusioned with football’s true beauties.
 The mass deception, which is what we have become so engrossed in, should therefore be highlighted.

 Nothing expressed in this article is explicitly new or different from other opinion articles on transfers before.
 This article might just be another nudge, another reminder of football’s central problems.
-In fact, as I am writing this article, Breaking The Lines, a prolific football blog, released an article looking into the effect of the Bosman ruling, titled ‘Imagining a World without a Transfer Window'(2).
-The article follows an economist’s view into football, and how it can be restructured so that all clubs benefit, rather than a few.
-Many journalists, young and old, are “flagging up” their concerns for the direction the game is heading in: the inequalities building up, the problems with calendar issues for players, the problems with VAR, etc. It is true that at all points in football, many were not satisfied with the state of the game.
-It is also undeniable that football naturally evolves and adapts over time according to different circumstances.
-However, dissatisfaction should not be dismissed.
-Reflecting and challenging the problems surrounding transfers, via the lens of Theodor Adorno, should encourage perceptions to alter.
-Once we become conscious of existing problems, there is hope for positive change and a realisation that football’s true beauty can still be saved.*
+Many journalists, young and old, are “flagging up” their concerns for the direction the game is heading in: the inequalities building up, the problems with calendar issues for players, the problems with VAR, etc. Via the lens of Theodor Adorno, should encourage perceptions to alter.
+Once we become conscious of existing problems, there is hope for positive change and a realisation that football’s true art can still be saved.

 And yet, all journalists are products of the ‘(Football) Culture Industry’.
 All types of media are, all clubs are and even players are.
 There is no escape when norms and habits comfortably settle into the psyche.
 Every football institution must find ends to growing economically, to become financially stronger- that is how capitalist society works.
 Consumerist urges have become our way of living, of surviving.
 Desire and lust for more “falseness “might be a part of human nature.